Renders it completely useless to anyone else

 If you’re worried about losing your Mac to theft or loss, there are some steps you can take to protect yourself.
 One of those is to use the new Activation Lock feature, included on recent iMacs, Mac Minis, MacBook Pros, and MacBook Airs.
 This uses a new security chip called the T2 Security Chip to let you remotely lock and wipe your Mac.

-Even after wiping it, the Activation Lock prevents anybody else using your Mac, rendering it completely useless to anybody else.
+Even after wiping it, the Activation Lock prevents anybody else from using your Mac, rendering it completely useless to anybody else.
 To activate it, you’ll need macOS Catalina, have two-factor authentication enabled on your Apple ID, and have Secure Boot set to the default “Full Security” setting.

 What Is Activation Lock On Apple Mac?